Impact

 Risk and Exploitability

-The CVSS score of 6.5 indicates a medium risk level, and the EPSS score of less than 1% shows a very low probability of exploitation at this time.
-The vulnerability is not listed in the KEV catalog, suggesting no known active exploitation.
-The attack vector is inferred to be network-based via Windows Shell interactions, requiring the attacker to have already authorized access to the system.
-Overall, the risk is moderate but could be significant in high-value environments where file explorer spoofing could lead to data leaks.
+The CVSS score of 6.5 indicates a medium risk level, and the EPSS score of 1% reflects a very low probability of exploitation at this time.
+The vulnerability is not listed in the CISA KEV catalog, implying no known active exploitation.
+Based on the description, the likely attack vector is network‑based via Windows Shell interactions, requiring the attacker to already possess authorized access to the target system.
+Overall, the risk is moderate, yet the impact could be considerable in environments where sensitive data is displayed through the file explorer interface.

 OpenCVE Enrichment